Mitsuolevel/Scrambuner/README.md

 # Scramburner

-This is a mod of a Voron Afterburner, to except a Phatus Apus extruder thats in alpha development.
+This is a mod for a Voron Afterburner, to except a Phatus Apus extruder thats in alpha development.
 A proof of concept was shown to a handful of people at MRRF 2023 and it was also shown at MRRF 2024 on a not working Enderwire

 Toolboard is now a nitehawk-sb by LDO reprepouse the CT heater for a Endstop